rshtishi/relational-database-access/README.md

  The ```EntityManagerFactory``` is responsible for creating the entity manager.
 We configure it by specifying the persistence unit in the persistence.xml file in the META-INF directory.

+ ### Database tables relationships translated to object association with JPA

+ We have three types of relationships between database tables.
+They are :
+ - one-to-many (a row from the parent table is associated to multiple rows in the child table)
+ - one-to-one (a row from the parent table is associated with only one row from the child table)
+ - many-to-may (both tables are associated with multiple rows, requires a junction table that contains references from the parent tables)

+ The following diagram depicts all database relatioships mention above:

+ The foreign key is therefore the most important construct in building a table relationship, and, in a relation database, the foreign key is associated with the child-side only.

+ When mapping a JPA entity the application developer can map entity relationships either in one direction or in a bidirectional way.
+This is another difference between the object-oriented entity model and relational database system.
+When using an ORM tool, the parent and the child-side can reference each other.
+JPA defines the following association mappings:

+ - ```@ManyToOne```
+ - ```@OneToMany```
+ - ```@OneToOne```
+ - ```@ManyToMany```

  ### Implementing DAO (Data Access Object) with JPA (Java Persistence API)